President's Community Fund

 How to Apply

-The first application deadline is Wednesday 30 June 2021.
+The next application deadline is Friday 28 April 2023.
 Please download the guidance notes and application form and send completed forms to email@example.com.

-Applications will be reviewed quarterly by the Estates Strategy Group, with subsequent deadlines on 30 September 2021, 31 December 2021 and 31 March 2022.
+Applications will be reviewed quarterly by the Estates Strategy Group.

 Process and Reporting